Ann-Anahit/CreativeFails/README.md

 ### Website Structure

 My plan was to support artists at all levels.
 The Home Page welcomes users and highlights featured projects.
-User Dashboard provides access to posts.
-Share Your Work lets you upload and showcase projects.
+User Dashboard provides access to current user posts.
+Share your work lets you upload and showcase projects.
-This website consists of a home page, an about page, a posts page, a login page, a registration page.
+This website consists of a home page, an about page, a blog page, a user blog page, a create new post page, a login page, a registration page.

 These additional features will be introduced soon.

-Explore: A gallery, search function, and success stories.
+Explore: search function, and success stories.
 Resources: Articles, workshops, and tools.
 Challenges & Collaboration: Current challenges and group projects.
 Events: Upcoming activities.